 ”When you ask employees for their own ideas in their work, they become happy and engaged, which in turn delivers business results”,says Sanoma Media Finland’s HRD Lead Hanna Myllymaa.

 The key idea is for a purposeful, informal and professional culture to support the implementation of the strategy.
 People-centred and coaching leadership is also a response to Sanomat’s leadership promise, which consists of four elements.

 - I trust in a professional.
 I share information and responsibility.
 I listen.
 I learn from others.

 - I make room for joy.
 I am nice.
 I bring good energy.
 I enjoy work.

 - I encourage boldness.
 I tell people why.
 I coach.
 I do not leave anyone alone.

 - I treat people as people.
 I am present and genuine.
 I tell things as they are.
 I say ‘thank you’.

 Practical tools for creating a coaching culture

-Sanoma chose Talent Vectia, which has changed its name to Verona Consulting and with which the company has been working for several years, to develop its coaching leadership.
+Sanoma chose Verona Consulting with which the company has been working for several years, to develop its coaching leadership.
 The coaches are the entire Sanoma Media Finland team of managers and experts, each with their own tailored coaching programme.